5GZORRO/issm/README.md

 * Ensure you have kafka broker already installed.
 You can use [these instructions](https://github.com/5GZORRO/infrastructure/blob/master/docs/kafka.md) to provision such a one
 * Install argo and argo-events per [these instructions](docs/argo.md)
 * Install discovery service per [these instructions](https://github.com/5GZORRO/smart-discovery-simulator/blob/master/README.md).
 Ensure to populate its data model with its `init.sh` script
-* Install optimizer service per [these instructions](https://github.com/5GZORRO/issm-optimizer/blob/master/README.md)
+* Install optimizer service per [these instructions](https://github.com/5GZORRO/issm-optimizer/blob/master/README.md). **Ensure kafka topic `issm-optimizer` exists before running the service**
 * Install vertical slicer per [these instructions](docs/slicer.md)

 ## Deploy the service